phobi4n/Huen/README.md

 sudo ./install.sh
 ```

-A menu entry should appear under Settings.
-Huen offers three sampling methods.
+Two  menu entries should appear under Settings.
+Huen (control panel) offers three sampling methods.
 Use whichever you prefer.
+Huen Auto automatically decides sampling method.
+This is so you can change the panel with just one click.